 For things like an entertainment center, or a desk with multiple devices, save electricity by connecting them to a smart energy strip.
 Now they’ll stop drawing power with the flip of one switch.

-Remember, it’s the combination of a lot of small adjustments that will make a big dent in your bill.
+Remember, it’s the combination of a lot of small adjustments that’ll reduce your energy consumption the most.
+And make a big dent in your bill.

 As a society, we’ve become so accustomed to our indoor temperature maintained between 68 and 72 that we immediately flip on the air or the heat when the temperature varies a few degrees.